 This pass offers free nightly camping or moorage from Oct.
 1 to March 31, and Sunday through Thursday in April.
 There is a $10 per-night fee for utility sites.
 Passes are available for $75 for Washington state residents 62 years and older.

 Good for a 50% discount on nightly camping / moorage.
 Free watercraft launching, trailer dump and day-use entry.
 Valid year round.
-Offered to Washington state residents 62 years and older with an annual income of $40,000 or less.
-If you are married, your spouse's income must be included.
+Offered to Washington state residents 62 years and older with an adjusted gross income of $40,000 or less.
+If you are married, your spouse’s income must be included.
 Applicants who own property must also meet the requirements for a property tax exemption under the Revised Code of Washington 84.36.381.
+This pass is valid for five years.

 Good for 50% discount on nightly camping / moorage.
 Free watercraft launching, trailer dump and day-use entry.
 Valid year round.
 Available for one-year (short-term disability) or five-year (permanent disability) periods.
 Offered to Washington state residents who are legally blind, profoundly deaf, developmentally disabled, or who meet the disability definition used by the U.S. Social Security Administration.